mcuntz/pyeee/docs/source/userguide.rst

    # gives: 212.4 0.6 102.8

-The numerical model `func`, lower parameter boundaries `lb`, upper parameter boundaries `ub`, and the number of trajectories `nt` are mandatory arguments to :func:`~pyeee.screening.ee`.
+The numerical model `func`, lower parameter boundaries `lb`, upper parameter boundaries `ub`, and the number of trajectories `nt` are mandatory arguments to `ee`.
 Further optional arguments relevant to Elementary Effects are:

    - `nsteps` : int - Number of steps along one trajectory (default: 6)
    - `ntotal` : int - Total number of trajectories to check for the `nt` most different trajectories (default: `max(nt**2,10*nt)`)

-Note that the functions :func:`~pyeee.screening.ee` and :func:`~pyeee.screening.screening` are identical.
+Note that the functions `ee` and `screening` are identical.

 Exclude parameters from calculations
 ------------------------------------

-:func:`~pyeee.screening.ee` offers the possibility to mask some model parameters so that they will not be changed during calculation of Elementary Effects.
+`ee` offers the possibility to mask some model parameters so that they will not be changed during calculation of Elementary Effects.
 Inital values `x0` must be given that will be taken where `mask==False`, i.e. `mask` could be called an include-mask.
 Note that the size of `x0` must be the size of `lb`, `ub` and `mask`, i.e. one has to give initial values even if an